 Sure: I mean, the Panama Canal is 48 miles long.
 Clearly, this means that there are plenty of great places to see it.

-However, if you want to watch a ship pass through its locks, you can only do it at three locations:
+However, if you want to watch a ship pass through its locks, you can only do it at:

 - Miraflores Locks – the most visited because it's closest to Panama City and has a beautiful visitor's center.